Ley789/SimpleRayTracer/Thesis/thesis.md

   <\vec{o} + t*\vec{d}, \vec{o} + t*\vec{d}> = 1
 $$

-$\implies$
+This can be simplified to the quadratic equation

 $$
   <\vec{o},\vec{o}> + t * 2 * <\vec{o}, \vec{d}> + t^2 * <\vec{d}, \vec{d}> - 1 = 0
 $$

-This leads to following quadratic equation:
+Now we can solve the quadratic equation

 $$
   t = \frac{-b \pm \sqrt{b^2 - 4 * a* c}}{2 * a},